renuo/redmine-semantic-search/SETUP.md

 10. As of now, it is recommended to create a project and add a couple of issues to it, so testing the Semantic Search actually becomes feasible.

 > [!TIP]
-> If you don't want to go through the hassle of manually adding issues, you can also use the `redmine_sample_data` plugin, which adds Random Data to your Redmine Instance (will delete all other data).
-Check out the instructions [here](https://github.com/alexandermeindl/redmine_sample_data).
+> If you don't want to go through the hassle of manually creating projects & issues, you can use the `bin/setup` script as described in the [Quick Data Setup for Development/Testing](#quick-data-setup-for-developmenttesting) section.